$PD_3$-pairs with compressible boundary: necessary conditions

-where $[A,B]$ is the abelian group of projective homotopy equivalence classes of $\mathbb{Z}[G]$-modules.
-Turaev showed that (when $J$ is empty) a triple $[G,w,\mu]$ is the fundamental triple of a $PD_3$-complex if and only if $\nu_{C_*,2}(\mu)$ is a projective homotopy equivalence for some free chain complex $C_*\simeq{C_*(K;\mathbb{Z}[G])}$ which is finitely generated in degrees $\leq2$.
-This condition does not depend on the choice of $C_*$.
+The {\it Realization Theorem\/} of Turaev asserts that a triple $[G,w,\mu]$ is the fundamental triple of a $PD_3$-complex if and only if $\mu$ satisfies the Turaev condition.
 In this case $\nu_{C_*,2}$ is an isomorphism, and so a group $G$ is the fundamental group of a $PD_3$-complex if and only if certain modules are stably isomorphic \cite{Tu}.
+(See also \cite[Theorem 2.4]{Hi}.)